Civil rights attorney Ben Crump, family demand release of video showing Hays County inmate death

 - Evading Arrest and Detention

-Wright’s mother, Beverly, described her son as a “gentle giant” at Monday’s news conference.
+Joshua Wright’s mother, Beverly Wright, described her son as a “gentle giant” at Monday’s news conference.
 She said he was helpful to everyone.

-Beverly said she wants to see the video to know what really happened.
+Beverly Wright said she wants to see the video to know what really happened.

-"If it was his fault, I can accept that," Beverly said.
+"If it was his fault, I can accept that," she said.
 "But show us the video."

-Cocoa Schwandt, who wore a "Justice for Joshua" T-shirt at Monday's press conference, told KVUE she and Wright were best friends.
-Schwandt said Wright struggled with his mental health, but would never hurt anyone.
+Cocoa Schwandt, who wore a "Justice for Joshua" T-shirt at Monday's press conference, told KVUE she and Joshua Wright were best friends.
+Schwandt said her friend struggled with his mental health but would never hurt anyone.

 "Everyone in San Marcos knows him," Schwandt said.
 "He doesn't look like it, but he was the biggest teddy bear."